lnalice/turtlebot3-core-extra-motors/README.md

 Two motors's mode should be position mode

-* **customVelocity**: two motors start moving in the same time.
-If their degree to move is different, their operations will not end up simulately. (same velocity)
+* **customVelocity**: two motors start moving simultaneously.
+If their degree to move is different, their operations will not end moving at the same time. (same velocity)
-* **syncVelocity** : two motors start moving and finish moving in the same time. (different velocity)
+* **syncVelocity** : two motors start and finish moving simultaneously. (different velocity)

 |/|customVelocity|syncVelocity|
 |--|--|--|